ianlini/bistiming/README.rst

 lot of code snippets, but none of them is powerful or convenient enough to do our daily jobs.
-BisTiming aims at implementing all the missing functions in those code snippets and preventing us from reinventing the wheel.
+BisTiming aims at implementing all the missing functions in those code snippets and prevents us from reinventing the wheel.
-It is very useful when we want to log something with some timing information or even optimize the performance of our code.
+It is very useful when we want to log something with some timing information or optimize the performance of our code.

-This package is tested with Python 2.7, 3.5, 3.6 and 3.7, but may also work in other Python versions.
+This package is tested with Python 2.7, 3.5, 3.6 and 3.7, but might also work in other Python versions.

 .. contents::